-Minidoka Relocation Center's two fire stations were built in 1942.
-Each fire station included three bays for the fire trucks, a dormitory space that included an office, a bathroom with a shower stall and two toilets.
+Minidoka War Relocation Center's two fire stations were built in 1942.
+Each fire station included three bays for the fire trucks, dormitory space with an office, a bathroom with a shower stall and two toilets.
 There was a bunk room, an equipment room with built in lockers, and two other rooms (one which was likely the fire chief's bedroom).

 Thankfully there were very few fires during the camp's occupation, though the danger was very real with over 600 wooden buildings covered in tar paper situated relatively close together.
 The greatest danger came from residents causing an overload on the electric power lines by using too many multiple clusters with extra lights and cooking elements.
 Fuses were frequently blown and fire hazards were very real.